Italian Word of the Day: Intramontabile (timeless / everlasting)

 Italian Word of the Day: Vigliacco (coward)

-One way of saying coward in Italian is vigliacco (masculine, plural: vigliacchi).
-There is also the feminine version vigliacca and its plural vigliacche.
-For once, we have a word that doesn’t derive directly from Latin but rather the Spanish bellaco meaning wicked or vile.
-It refers not only to those who, for lack of courage, …
+One way of saying coward in Italian is vigliacco.
+For once, we have a word that doesn’t derive directly from Latin but rather the Spanish bellaco meaning wicked or vile. vigliacco coward Here are the definite and indefinite articles used with this word: There is also the feminine form vigliacca and its plural vigliacche.
+Here …

 Read more